lactose/linc/README.md

 * `all` Calls all widgets, namespaced and unscoped.
 * `namespaceOnly` Calls only the namespace defined
 * `data` Data to be sent as arguments in function calls
+* `exclude` widgets or namespaces to be excluded during runtime

 Examples
 ====